* Statement of Purpose

 - Scholarly grants are subject to funds availability.
 Due to overwhelming demand, grant funds usually become exhausted before the end of the Spring Semester, therefore, applicants are encouraged to apply early.

-- PSA is not able to give advances for presentation costs.
+- PSG is not able to give advances for presentation costs.
 Awards will be given in full after the expenses have occurred and the grantee submits appropriate documents/receipts as requested in the Scholarly Award Evaluation Form.

 - A professional student may receive ONE grant per academic career for up to $250 for international presentations or up to $200 for those within North America (please note that North America includes Canada, Mexico, the Caribbean, etc).